marshall7m/terraform-aws-infrastructure-live-ci/README.md

 ```
 if `dev/rds` and `dev/ec2` have changes, only `dev/rds` and `dev/ec2` will be collected.

-After all directories and their associated dependencies are gathered, they are put into separate database records that will then be used by a downstream Lambda Function.
+After all directories and their associated dependencies are gathered, they are put into separate database records that a downstream Lambda Function will then use.
 The Lambda Function will determine the order in which the directories are passed into the Step Function deployment flow.
 This entire process includes no human intervention and removes the need for users to define the deployment ordering all together.
 The actual code that runs this process is defined [here](./docker/src/create_deploy_stack/create_deploy_stack.py).

 ## Design